Capital: Rome

 Overview of the Italian fisheries and aquaculture sector

-Italy’s coastline spans 9,136 km, making up 8.75% of the total EU coastline.
-The surface of the coastal regions, in line with the Eurostat definition, is 181,289 km², approximately 10% of the EU total and 60% of the national territory.
-Although the fishery sector´s contribution to the national GDP remains limited, a little over 0.5%, it is more significant in certain regions, particularly the south.
+Italy’s coastline spans 9.136 km, making up 8,75% of the total EU coastline.
+The surface of the coastal regions, in line with the Eurostat definition, is 181.289 km, approximately 10% of the EU total and 60% of the national territory.
+Although the fishery sector’s contribution to national GDP remains limited, a little over 0,05%, it is more significant in certain regions, particularly the south.

-The small-scale fisheries use passive gears and involve day trips made by a small crew of one or two fishers.
-The gear types that are most commonly used are: surrounding nets, bottom trawl nets of different dimensions, midwater trawlers (volanti), dredges (turbosoffiante), and trammel nets.
-Traps and longlines also are used by the small-scale fisheries fleet, including drifting longlines which are widely used today to catch large-pelagic fish.
+Small-scale fishers use passive gears and make day trips with a crew of one or two.
+The gear types that are most commonly used are: surrounding nets, bottom trawl nets of different dimensions, midwater trawls (volanti), towed dredges (draghe idrauliche), and trammel nets.
+Traps and longlines are also used by the small-scale fisheries fleet, including drifting longlines which are widely used today to catch large pelagic fish.

-Crustaceans are the largest contributor with 28% of the total value.
-Other valuable species groups are cephalopods (15%), anchovy (8%), whitefish (7%), and flatfish (3%).
+Crustaceans and molluscs are the largest contributors to turnover with 25% of the total value.
+Other valuable species groups are cephalopods (14%), and small pelagics (11%).

-Over 28% of the landings volume in 2022 consisted of small pelagics, predominantly anchovies and sardines.
-Other important commercial landings included crustaceans, such as deep-water rose shrimp (Parapenaeus longirostris) and Spottail mantis shrimp (Squilus mantis) as well as cephalopods mainly cuttlefish, squid, and octopus.
+About 28% of the landings in 2024 consisted of molluscs, predominantly striped venus (Chamelea gallina).
+Other important commercial landings included small pelagics (25%) with anchovy being the main landed species followed by sardines as well as crustaceans, such as deep-water rose shrimp (Parapenaeus longirostris) and spottail mantis shrimp (Squilla mantis) as well as cephalopods mainly cuttlefish, squid, and octopus.
 Tuna also plays an important role in catches.
 The landing composition of marine fisheries is very heterogeneous, reflecting both the different gears in use, various fishing grounds, and the high biodiversity of aquatic resources.

 Aquaculture